osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients.md

 <a id="opIdHybridClients_Get Hybrid Client"></a>

-Get a Hybrid Client from a Tenant.
+Gets a hybrid client from a Tenant.

 ### Request
 ```text